maxzintel/simple-k8s/README.md

     * The `spec:selector:matchLabels:component:web` matches the labels in the pod template.
 3. Monitor new objects.
   * `kubectl get pods` Show pods in cluster and various attributes of them.
+  * `kubectl get deployments` Same as above, for Deployment objects.
-  * `kubectl get services` Same as above, but for Service objects.
+  * `kubectl get services` Same as above, for Service objects.
   * If pod is unhealthy, crashlooping, etc...
     * `kubectl run -it $arbitrary-name$ --image $docker-hub-id$/$image-name$`
     * Above command will pull down a new copy of your image, and exec inside it.